研究社 新英和中辞典 |

 名詞

-- Loosely, an intermediate value or range of values; a mid-value; a vague average.
+- Something which is intermediate or in the middle; an intermediate value or range of values; a medium. [from 14th c.]

 - 1997, John Llewelyn Davies; David J. Vaughan, Republic, translation of original by Plato, page 263: